ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 >
 > …

 Little did I know, that that was exactly what David Krauss and Rodrigo Castro Campos had already been trying to do in the first place, just they were doing it over 10 years ago.
 I was just walking back that idea, all over again, in the exact same Committee, with almost all the same people who were there when Krauss's and Campos's ideas got shot down.
 Except now, it was about ABI!
 Even if I could make a convincing design argument (and [I DID](/san-diego-2018-c++-committee-trip-report#ewgi-battle-standings), which is why it almost went to the next stage until the ABI concerns were brought up!), it would always die because of ABI, plus whatever reasons prevented us from making `movable_initializer_list<T>` in the first place.
 Every time I talked about these things in the Committee, every time I spoke with C++ experts inside of the Committee, it was always "ah, well, we just did not know any better and did not know how to combine the ideas at the time, a shame!".
 Nobody ever admitted "oh, we knew, we just were not going to accept it in that form. :)".
 One of these explanations makes it seem like the Committee is just a bumbling oaf who needs a little help, of which I was happy to supply.
-The other is far more deliberate and means I should've not carefree-offer to champion someone else's (small) paper who is about to run headlong into a 16 year old intentionally-manufactured problem.
+The other is far more deliberate and means I should not carefree-offer to champion someone else's (small) paper who is about to run headlong into a 16 year old intentionally-manufactured problem.

 But then again, [it's not the first time I've run headfirst into WG21's ability to memory hole an explicit design decision](/to-bind-and-loose-a-reference-optional).